lzqqp/learngit/readme.txt

+G

+kkkkkkkkkkkkkkkkkkkkkkkkk
-GGit is a version control system.
+Git is a version control system.
 Git is free software.
 GGit is a version control system.
 Git is free softwa